 Contact: James Wraight 03000 410446 Email: firstname.lastname@example.org.

-The proposed decision will be considered at the Environment and Transport Cabinet Committee on 17 January 2019.
+The proposed decision was considered and endorsed at the Environment and Transport Cabinet Committee on 17 January 2019.

 Financial implications: The TTS places no financial commitment onto KCC.
 It is expected that all infrastructure will be delivered using section 106 developer contributions or direct delivery by developers via an appropriate highway agreement.
 External funding streams across the plan period will be fully explored as appropriate.
 Scheme designs are being prepared where necessary to inform potential business cases for any funding streams as they are announced